syre-data/tutorials/beginner/README.md

     - [Analyze a project](fireworks/README.md#analyzing-the-data)

 ## Prerequisites
-Before you begin, make sure you've [installed](/README.md#Install) the Thot desktop app and the language bindings of your choice.
+Before you begin, make sure you've [installed](/README.md#Install) the Syre desktop app and the language bindings of your choice.

 ## Get started
-It's finally time to get started using Thot!
+It's finally time to get started using Syre!

 **Puzzle's Fireworks:** You've just graduated university and have the amazing opportunity to work for a local fireworks company.
 Your first task is to figure out which of two fireworks recipes is quieter.